 Do your fans access your content on-demand, or while you’re live?

 These stats show three specific types of ways of listening in, also known as plays: on demand, live, and downloads.
-If your show is featured on iHeart Radio or is shared on YouTube, those plays will get counted in the on-demand listens.
-If you distribute your shows to iTunes, then those plays will get counted in downloads.
+If your podcast is featured on iHeart Radio or is shared on YouTube, those plays will get counted in the on-demand listens.
+If you distribute your podcasts to Apple Podcasts, then those plays will get counted in downloads.

 Track your listeners’ love